JamieFristrom/dungeonlife/README.md

 And this is the first time I've released open soure in this manner - if there are common practices it would be nice for me to do let me know!
 A good place to ask would be on the Discord (https://discord.gg/7BQNSu which requires a Roblox username) or Twitter (https://twitter.com/happionlabs.)

-# downloading / cloning
+# don't download, clone

-You'll need to use git-lfs; it should prompt you to set that up automatically.
-The RBLX and other large files use git-lfs.
+You must clone, you can't download, because Dungeon Life uses git-lfs.
+If you clone, it should prompt you to set git-lfs up automatically. (git-lfs is needed for the RBLX and other large files.)

 # building